Discretionary Overdraft Protection

 As always, South Shore Bank remains committed to helping you manage your finances.

-Business accounts are not eligible for courtesy overdraft.
+Business accounts are not eligible for discretionary overdraft protection.